IgnoredSoul/Souls-VRCQM/ItemManipulator/README.md

 ```
 Item Orbit:
-I used worl clients item orbit as a base and modified it
+I used world clients item orbit as a base and modified it
 to check for shit.. so really credit goes to them!

 I really cant be fucked explaining it so heres the code